Tsubasa (wrestler): Consejo Mundial de Lucha Libre (1996–1999)

-Tsubasa made his professional wrestling debut at CMLL Martes De Coliseo, an event promoted by Consejo Mundial de Lucha Libre on June 25, 1996 where he teamed up with Atlantico and Kung Fu to defeat Damian El Guerrero, Yone Genjin and Zumbido in a 2-out-of-3 falls six man tag team match.
+Tsubasa made his professional wrestling debut at CMLL Martes De Coliseo, an event promoted by Consejo Mundial de Lucha Libre on June 25, 1996, where he teamed up with Atlantico and Kung Fu to defeat Damian El Guerrero, Yone Genjin and Zumbido in a 2-out-of-3 falls six man tag team match.

 Tsubasa participated in the CMLL International Gran Prix branch of events.
 He made his first appearance at the 1997 Grand Prix where he fell short to Último Dragón in a first-round match.

 Japanese independent circuit (1996–present)

-As a freelancer, Tsubasa is knoen for competing in various promotions from the Japanese independence scene.
+As a freelancer, Tsubasa is known for competing in various promotions from the Japanese independence scene.
 At a house show promoted by Wrestle Association-R on September 7, 1999, he unsuccessfully challenged Masaaki Mochizuki for the WAR International Junior Heavyweight Championship.
 Tsubasa had a brief encounter in New Japan Pro Wrestling and at NJPW The 2nd Judgement!! on December 14, 2000, he wrestled alongside Super Delfin and Takehiro Murahama in a losing effort to Jushin Thunder Liger, Minoru Tanaka and Togi Makabe.
 At DDT Vol. 6 ~ Yukinori Matsui 25th Anniversary from May 16, 2019, Tsubasa teamed up with Jinsei Shinzaki and Yukio Sakaguchi to defeat Damnation (Mad Paulie, Soma Takao and Tetsuya Endo) in a six-man tag team match.
 At AJPW Zeus Festival 2019, an event promoted by All Japan Pro Wrestling on October 20, he teamed up with Billy Ken Kid to defeat Tajiri and Ultimate Spider Jr. At STRONGHEARTS Action 6 In Oska, an event promoted by Oriental Wrestling Entertainment on December 19, 2020, he teamed up with Gaina and HUB to defeat StrongHearts (El Lindaman, Issei Onitsuka and T-Hawk).